 As humans, we like to conceptualize and categorize experience as a means of understanding it.
 We like to order and prioritize our understanding so we can both negotiate and navigate the terrain of what is known and unknown.

-So we have done and do with the tribal tendency we have to both share and trade value.
+It is fundamental to humans to “share and share alike”.
 With our families and communities we share food, water, shelter, love, friendship, common values, language, beauty, Nature and culture.

-It later became more sophisticated, of course, giving rise to banks that extended loans and credit, and leverage was also conceived as was interest: making money on transactions of money.
+It later became more sophisticated, of course, giving rise to banks that extended loans and credit, and leverage was also conceived as was interest: making money on money, derivatives and the like.
 Dealing with money became its own business and system of metering value.

 Enlightened self-interest

-Adam Smith advocated people pursuing their own self-interest in the hope that such pursuit, based on market forces such as competition, would serve everyone.
+Adam Smith advocated people pursuing their own self-interest with the belief that such pursuit, based on market forces such as competition, would serve everyone.
 But we see that that has simply backfired.
+It simply isn’t true.
+Instead, monopolies develop, the rich get richer, and the poor, as my esteemed mother used to say, have more babies.

 Differing ideas and assumptions about trade

-What emerged over time were seemingly different concepts of how best to manage a society and its economy, which is its basis, as the word economy originates with the ancient Greek word “oikonomia”, or “home, household management.
-Hence, the economy is the basis of our society as a family’s home, perhaps even more specifically, its kitchen, where food and drink are prepared, becomes the very basis of survival and life itself.
+What emerged over time were quite different concepts of how best to manage a society and its economy.
+Getting back to basics, the word economy originates with the ancient Greek word “oikonomia”, or “home, household management.”

-Indigenous communities had effective ways to provide for themselves where all members were nourished and sheltered, loved, cared for and educated in the tribal-cultural ways: language, behavior, ritual, ceremony, appreciation, respect and relationship to Nature.
+Indigenous communities had effective ways to provide for themselves where all members were nourished and sheltered, loved, cared for and educated in the tribe’s cultural ways: language, behavior, ritual, ceremony, appreciation, respect and relationship to Mother Nature and Father Sky.

-Class warfare and exploitation also emerged and the species has jeopardized the ecosystem and relations between people and all other sentient beings ever since.
+Class warfare and exploitation also emerged and the species had lost its bearings—slavery in different forms emerged across the world and business then jeopardized people and the ecosystem and has been doing so ever since.

 Moving toward today